grafana/k6/README.md

 <img src="assets/github-hr.png" alt="---" />
 <br/>

-**k6** is a modern load testing tool, building on [Load Impact](https://loadimpact.com/)'s years of experience in the load and performance testing industry.
+**k6** is a modern load testing tool, building on [our](https://k6.io/about) years of experience in the load and performance testing industry.
 It provides a clean, approachable scripting API, [local](https://k6.io/docs/getting-started/running-k6) and [cloud execution](https://k6.io/docs/cloud), and flexible configuration.

 This is how load testing should look in the 21st century.